FangliangBai/Tensorflow-Setup/README.md

 1. Retouch fluid retinal OCT dataset.
 The `.raw` files can be download from [ReTouch]().
 The `.png` files that can be directly used for training can be downloaded from [here]().
 This dataset is used to fine-tune the ResNet to segment medical content.

 ## Prerequisite
-1. you should have Tensorflow installed in your PC and make.
+1. you should have Tensorflow installed in your PC.
 Take a look of its version and make sure the `DrSleep/tensorflow-deeplab-resnet` supports your version.
-You can check the latest version it supports from [`Update` section of tensorflow-deeplab-resnet/README.md](https://github.com/DrSleep/tensorflow-deeplab-resnet/blob/master/README.md#updates).
+You can check the latest version it supports from [Updates section of tensorflow-deeplab-resnet/README.md](https://github.com/DrSleep/tensorflow-deeplab-resnet/blob/master/README.md#updates).
+2. you shold clone the repo to your PC.
+You don't need to follow its instructoin at this point.

+## Train